TimJDFletcher/dockerfiles/samba-timemachine/README.md

 | `LOG_LEVEL` |         SAMBA logging level         |           `1` |
 | `QUOTA`     |      Time Machine Quota in GB       |        `1024` |

+The defaults are embedded in the Dockerfile

 # Security

-The security design is simple and assumes that timemachine backups are encrypted from the source macOS device.
+The security design is simple and assumes that timemachine backups are encrypted before leaving the source macOS system.

 The default configuration of the container creates a unix user called `timemachine` with uid and gid 999, and a matching SAMBA user called `timemachine` with a password of `password`.

 A custom username can be passed to the container with the environment variable `USER`.